-However, the current trend is threatening to turn this new generation of A.I. engineers into hungry data-monsters with limited skills in problem modelling, building expensive systems for tasks that could have been solved at a fraction of the cost if a leaner problem modelling were employed.
+However, the current trend is threatening to turn this new generation of A.I. engineers into hungry data-monsters with limited skills in problem modeling, building expensive systems for tasks that could have been solved at a fraction of the cost if a leaner problem modeling were employed.

 And when things become expensive, market expectations increase in a deadly spiral of unmet promises.
 The older audience knows this tune all too well from the A.I. winters past, with the only — and demagogic — difference being that this time around it would be driven by the masses rather than the elite.